 Recent exciting developments have seen oral treatments available for feline diabetes.
 Let’s discuss how the novel medications work and what insulin to use if they don’t.

 Session B: Hyperthyroidism and comorbidities: how to juggle different diagnoses

 Many cats with hyperthyroidism, also have chronic kidney disease, osteoarthritis and other comorbidities.
 Learn how to balance management.

-Week 5: Gastroenterology
+Session 5: Gastroenterology

 Session A: Chronic vomiting: is it just hairballs?